 Nick says: “We tried Court No. 3 first but the queue was so long that we decided it would take an hour to get in.
 Then we went to Court 18 but again the queue was huge.
 And it was unlikely anyone would leave the Berrettini vs de Minaur match.
 But, third time lucky, and we got seats on Court 12.
 Here we saw most of the match between Hurkacz vs Musetti.

 After that we dipped in and out of some more singles and doubles on the outside courts.
 And we sat on The Hill for a while to watch on the big screens.
 We looked at the queues at the ticket resale kiosk near court 18, but they were too long to bother with!
-(NB in 2024 the ticket resale queue is now virtual, see above.)
+(NB The ticket resale queue is now virtual, see above.)

 We got lucky in the evening because we found a great game, Garcia vs Bouzkova, on Court 18.
 By 8.30pm with still one set to go the light was fading.
 Then officials transferred the match to No. 1 Court which was empty!
 The audience moved across too which was great.
 We watched as the roof closed on No. 1 Court and then saw the final set there.”